Euophrys/Riichi-Trainer/README.md

 # Helping With Translations

 To edit the files, I recommend [Visual Studio Code](https://code.visualstudio.com/).
 To download the repo, install [GitHub Desktop](https://desktop.github.com/).
-Then, on the right side of the repo page, click "Clone or Download", then "Open in Desktop".
+At the top right of this page, click "Fork" to make your own version to work in.
+Then, on the right side of your repo page, click "Clone or Download", then "Open in Desktop".
 You could also just download the zip if you don't want to bother with git, though you'll be making more work for me.

 The translation files are found in the `src/translations` folder.
 Make a copy of the `en.js` file and rename it to the language code for your language.
 You can find the language codes [in this Wikipedia article.](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) The two-letter code should be used.